 Adverse Childhood Experiences (ACEs)

 Adverse childhood experiences can elicit or exacerbate a wide array of repercussions across an individual’s lifespan.
 For instance, the consequences of ACEs can seriously harm a child’s cognitive, behavioral, emotional, social, learning, and physical health capabilities.
 Designed for professionals, this 2-hour training provides attendees with a working understanding of the definitions, causes, and consequences of ACEs.
 Implications for screening, intervention, and prevention are highlighted.
 This includes the identification of practical tips, strategies, and solutions that can be utilized with children and adolescents impacted by ACEs.
 Attendees examine the impact of prenatal trauma on overall child development during a special subsection of the training.
 Other topics covered include complex trauma, toxic stress, attachment issues, executive function impairments, sleep disturbances, self-regulation problems, theory of mind (ToM) limitations, language development issues, mental illness, hypothalamic–pituitary–adrenal (HPA) axis dysregulation, and resilience and trauma-informed care practices.
 Empirically-based research findings and case study examples are emphasized throughout this training.
+This course is also included in the Trauma-Informed Care Webinar Package.

 - Define adverse childhood experiences, complex trauma, and toxic stress.